Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Conclusion and Future Directions

+In this work, we formulate the problem of initial state optimization in detector quantum sensor networks, which has potential applications in event localization.
+We first derive the necessary and sufficient conditions for the existence of an initial state that can detect the firing sensor with perfect accuracy, i.e., with zero probability of error.
+Using the insights from this result, we derive a conjectured optimal solution for the problem and provide a pathway to proving the conjecture.
+Multiple search-based heuristics are also developed for the problem and the heuristics' numerical results successfully validate the conjecture.
+In the end, we extend our results to the unambiguous discrimination measurement scheme, non-uniform prior, and considering quantum noise.

-Beyond proving the stated Conjectures in the paper, there are many generalizations of the addressed \iso problem of great interest in terms of: (i) More general final states (e.g, two sensors may change at a time, allowing for multiple impact matrices $U_1, U_2,$ etc.), (ii) Restricting the measurement operators allowed (e.g., allowing only the projective measurements), to incorporate practical considerations in the implementation of measurement operators.
+Beyond proving the stated Conjectures in the paper, there are many generalizations of the addressed \iso problem of great interest in terms of: (i) More general final states (e.g, two sensors may change at a time, allowing for multiple impact operators $U_1, U_2$, etc.), (ii) Restricting the measurement operators allowed (e.g., allowing only the projective measurements and/or local measurements~\cite{umd-entanglement}), to incorporate practical considerations in the implementation of measurement operators.
 We are also interested in proving related results of interest, e.g., \iso initial-state solution being the same for minimum error and unambiguous discrimination.